masteranonime/masteranime-dl/README.md

 This software is for educational purposes ONLY.
 It does NOT come with a warranty, express or implied.
 Do NOT use this software to break the law in your local jurisdiction.

 Also, this work is released under GPLv3.
 Please read the `LICENSE` file for licensing details.

 ## Installing

-Currently, this only works on Linux with `chromium-browser` and `chromedriver`.
+Currently, this script only works on Linux with `chromium-browser` and `chromedriver`.
 It should be able to work on other platforms with other drivers, but that's left as an exercise for the reader.